Skip to content

 Reservation Process

-University Housing provides an online reservation system to request meeting space.
-Please review the Reservations Calendar (opens in a new tab) and the Room Reservation Policies prior to submitting a request to ensure that your desired date and/or time for your meeting is available.
+University Housing uses a campus-wide online reservation system called 25Live to request meeting space.
+Please review the Room Reservation Policies prior to submitting a request to ensure that your desired date and/or time for your meeting is available.
 Once a reservation request is submitted, University Housing will review the information and, once the request is approved, send out a confirmation email to the individual making the request.
 Cancellations must be made at least two business days in advance.

 Reservation Timeline

-Reservation requests can only be submitted for the current semester.
 Requests for spaces considered to be academic space cannot be approved until academic calendars and schedules are confirmed.
 Rooms cannot be scheduled online if the lead time is less than 48 hours.
-All inquiries not meeting these criteria should be directed to the University Housing front desk at (828) 262-2160.
+All inquiries not meeting these criteria should be directed to the University Housing front desk at (828)262-2160.

 Available Spaces